donsheehy/datastructures/prose/07_recursion.md

 Here are some basic rules that you should try to follow to make sure your recursive algorithms terminate.

   1. Have a base case.
 If every function call makes another recursive call, you will never terminate.
-  2. Recursive calls should move towards teh base case.
+  2. Recursive calls should move towards the base case.
 This usually means that the recursive calls are made on "smaller" subproblems.
 Here, "smaller" can mean different things.

 It's not hard to write a recursive function that never stops *in theory*.
 However, in practice, so-called infinite recursion is pretty quickly discovered with a `RecursionError`.